lsquaredleland/pay-with-DAI/README.md

  3. All wDAI is unwrapped to DAI
  4. Set approval for DAI to whitelist DelegateBank contract
  4. Proceed as normal

+## Next Iteration
+ * How to convert DAI to ETH without having the Delegator be the marketmaker?